What is art therapy?

 Art therapy is practiced in mental health, rehabilitation, medical, educational, forensic, wellness, private practice and community settings with diverse client populations in individual, couples, family, and group therapy formats.

-Art therapy is an effective treatment for people experiencing developmental, medical, educational, and social or psychological impairment.
+It is an effective treatment for people experiencing developmental, medical, educational, and social or psychological impairment.
 Individuals who benefit from art therapy include those who have survived trauma resulting from combat, abuse, and natural disaster; persons with adverse physical health conditions such as cancer, traumatic brain injury, and other health disability; and persons with autism, dementia, depression, and other disorders.

-Art therapy helps people resolve conflicts, improve interpersonal skills, manage problematic behaviors, reduce negative stress, and achieve personal insight.
+It helps people resolve conflicts, improve interpersonal skills, manage problematic behaviors, reduce negative stress, and achieve personal insight.
 Art therapy also provides an opportunity to enjoy the life-affirming pleasures of art making.

 How Sam's Fans helps